Language Tips

 Brick Ties

 Brick Ties Of course we aren’t talking about an article of clothing. 🙂 We’re talking about an important part of masonry wall construction!
-Take a look a the video below.
-Study the short tutorial after you watch Then check your …
+Take a look at this video Study the short tutorial after you watch Then check your understanding …

 Open